matthewpi/matthewp.io/README.md

 Whenever changes are made to the `master` branch, the site will automatically be built and deployed by Cloudflare Pages.
 If a PR is created on the `master` branch, the site will be deployed as a preview on a separate domain.

+### Adding a Blog Post

+The way blog posts are added to the site is done through a CMS and a code generation script.
+More information and documentation on this will be added later.

+The code generation script is written with generics, `go1.18beta1` or above is required to build it.

 ## Tech Stack